andrasq/node-prom-pushgateway/README.md

 ### Quickstart

-Export both prometheus default metrics and custom metrics from the current process, scrapable on port 39110 with an http GET request:
+Simple way to export both prometheus default metrics and custom metrics from the current process, scrapable on port 39110 with an http GET request:

     const promClient = require('prom-client');
     promClient.collectDefaultMetrics();